entity12208/GD-Level-Generator/README.md

 # Level Input File Format Guide

 Any AI can create a valid `level_input.txt` file using this repository to produce Geometry Dash levels using GDShare.
-If you are the user, please visit the entity12208.github.com/GD-Level-Generator/USER_MANUAL.html for directions.
+If you are the user, please visit the [User Manual](entity12208.github.com/GD-Level-Generator/USER_MANUAL.html) for directions.
 This page is mainly for the AI.
-MAKE SURE TO STICK TO THE OBJECTS AND IDS IN entity12208.github.com/GD-Level-Generator/IDs)!
-AIs should refer to entity12208.github.com/GD-Level-Generator/AI.html)
+MAKE SURE TO STICK TO THE OBJECTS AND IDS IN [IDs](https://entity12208.github.com/GD-Level-Generator/IDs))!
+AIs should refer to [AI](https://entity12208.github.com/GD-Level-Generator/AI.html))

 ---